-This joint development process is illustrated in Figure 3 and can be summarized as follows:
+The joint development process is illustrated in Figure 3 and summarised by the following steps:

-- 1. Knowledge models are created using myCBR. - Case structure.

-Similarity metrics.

-- 2. The knowledge model is tested and optimized using the retrieval capabilities of myCBR. - 3.
-Knowledge model is exported to COLIBRI Studio. - 4.
-COLIBRI Studiogenerates a fully functional CBR system that integrates the knowledge model created in myCBR.
+- 1. Create knowledge model with myCBR. - Case structure. - Similarity metrics. - 2.
+Test and optimise the created knowledge model using the retrieval engine of myCBR. - 3.
+Import knowledge model into COLIBRI Studio. - 4.
+Generates a fully functional CBR system that integrates the knowledge model created in myCBR with COLIBRI Studio.

-6 Case study
+6 Illustrative Case Study

-To illustrate the joint development process using myCBR and COLIBRIStudio we will use a simple example consisting of a basic CBR application about cars.
+To illustrate the joint development process using myCBR and COLIBRIStudio we use a simple example consisting of a basic CBR application recommending used cars.

-myCBR allows to define the representation of the cases by defining their attributes and value restrictions.
-Then, similarity metrics can be defined for every attribute.
 In our example, this definition is shown in Figure 4.
-We can observe that a Car is defined by several attributes such as Body, Color, Miles, etc. Associated to every attribute there is a similarity function (SMF in the Figure) that will compare the attribute values taken from the query and the case being compared. myCBR provides several tools to define complex similarity functions.
-Additionally, each attribute has a weight that indicates its importance in the global concept Car.
+We can observe that a Car is defined by several attributes such as Body, Color, Miles, etc. Associated to every attribute there is a similarity function (SMF in the Figure) that will compare the attribute values taken from the query and the case being compared.
+Each attribute has a weight that indicates its importance in the global concept Car.
 These weights are used in the weighted average that obtains a global similarity value between the query and a given case.